KonradIT/goprowifihack/HERO4/HERO4-Session.md

 The GoPro HERO4 Session on Firmware 2.00 works a bit differently when it comes to streaming.
-You still use the same methods explained in [the Livestreaming doc](Livestreaming.md) but you need to HTTP GET the status URL http://10.5.5.9/gp/gpControl/status until the status:31 is set to 1.
+You still use the same methods explained in [the Livestreaming doc](Livestreaming.md) but you need to HTTP GET the status URL http://10.5.5.9/gp/gpControl/status until the status:31 (number of clients connected) is set to a value above 0 (>=1).
 Then the feed will be live in UDP port 8554.
 Refer to [this python script](https://gist.github.com/KonradIT/acc2ab5c89567037e3d0077982de2da5) on a real world example.